Skip to content

 [integrations.dev]

-# Set the "path" as the path from your test site to your integration's build folder.
+# Set the "path" as the path from your test project to your extension’s build folder.

-# The following forces the integration to be used when building the test site.
+# The following forces the extension to be used when building the test project.

 force_run_in_build = true